ArteryTek/AT32F435_437_Firmware_Library/project/at_start_f437/examples/spi/halfduplex_interrupt/readme.txt

   halfduplex mode transfer data by interrupt mode. the pins connection as follow:
   - spi2 slaver              spi3 master
+    pd0(cs)        <--->     pa4 (cs)
     pd1(sck)       <--->     pc10(sck)
     pc2(miso)      <--->     pc12(mosi)

   for more detailed information. please refer to the application note document AN0102.